Dependency Management

 Some rules:

-• Never use snapshots in releases
+Never use snapshots in releases

-• Ensure version convergence
+Ensure version convergence

 Handling dependencies includes controlling the versions of those dependencies.
 Maven allows doing so without actually including the versions into the project.

-This is handled with the dependency management and plugin management options.
+This is handled with the and options.

 This way if the dependencies are added into any kind of children POM the version is already set by default.
 Which is very useful when creating base POMs or working with multi-module projects.